By Amy Wong Mok

 PERSONAL checks are payable to "80-20 PAC", mailed to:

 Jing-Li Yu Treasurer

-Write down your E-MAIL address & PHONE no. on the BACK of the check.
-THANK YOU VERY MUCH.
+Please write down your E-MAIL address & PHONE no. on the BACK of the check.
+Thank you.